joshfelm/monitor-tui/README.md

 Save your layouts using autorandr, export to monitors.xml and more (coming soon).

+## Debug mode
+Run with `cargo run -- -d` to enable debug mode.
+This enables a 3 monitor layout for testing purposes

 ## Todo
 - [ ] Help window
 - [ ] Handle disconnected monitors